Kiernan Grissom

 Artifact

-Overlayed are two other drawings.
-The first of this is the vein structure, pulled from that of a leaf earlier documented.
-The vein has been constructed in a way that shows it structural form and necessity, tying the landscape together as it would a leaf.
+Overlayed is a vein structure pulled from a leaf earlier documented.
+The vein has been constructed to show its structural form and necessity, tying the landscape together as it would a leaf.